Xfers/straitsx-tokens/README.md

 The multi-signature contract is a digital signature scheme which allows a group of users(owners) to submit, sign and execute transactions in proxy contract.

+All contracts here also have a minimized version in `/compressed` folder because there is a maximum code size limit of 20,480 bytes in Zilliqa.

 ### Token contract Roles and Privileges

 | Name | Description & Privileges |